Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Government & PoliticsNotable Buildings.
 A significant historical year for this entry is 1807.

 Location.
 38° 18.207′ N, 77° 27.791′ W. Marker is in Fredericksburg, Virginia.
-Marker is at the intersection of Prince Edward Street and Amelia Street, on the right when traveling north on Prince Edward Street.
+It is at the intersection of Prince Edward Street and Amelia Street, on the right when traveling north on Prince Edward Street.
 Touch for map.
 Marker is at or near this postal address: 1015 Prince Edward St, Fredericksburg VA 22401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-1890 (within shouting distance of this marker); 1854 (within shouting distance of this marker); Bridgewater Mills (within shouting distance of this marker); 1824 (about 300 feet away, measured in a direct line); The Booth House (about 300 feet away); 1912 (about 300 feet away); c.
+At least 8 other markers are within walking distance of this marker: 1890 (within shouting distance of this marker); 1854 (within shouting distance of this marker); Bridgewater Mills (within shouting distance of this marker); 1824 (about 300 feet away, measured in a direct line); The Booth House (about 300 feet away); 1912 (about 300 feet away); c.
 1790 (about 400 feet away); 1834 (about 400 feet away).
 Touch for a list and map of all markers in Fredericksburg.

 Paid Advertisement